YT37/FlappyBird-Python/README.md

  - PyGame

  # Instructions To Use
-   - **Make sure all files should be in the same folder before running**
+   - **Make sure all files should be in the same folder before running.**
    ```
    pip install -r requirements.txt
    ```